-There were a number of site characterization field activities at various groundwater sites that took place throughout the dry season.
+There were a number of site characterization and maintenance activities at various groundwater sites (particularly LF007C) that took place throughout the dry season.
 Along with the other field activities that were mentioned in previous sections, the average number of site visits by the Travis AFB environmental project managers ranged from once a week to once every few months.